jacco1993/Project56/README.md

 <ul><li> islice</li></ul>
 </ul>

-Furthermore this code makes use of MongoDB to save 'dictionary's' to the database
+Furthermore this code makes use of MongoDB to save 'dictionary's'.

 <h3> C#:</H3>